HassanAlgoz/cgapis/README.md

 - `ops`: methods/functions in a service
 - `req`: describes function parameters. (`req` is short for request)
 - `res`: describes function return values. (`res` is short for response)
-- `refs`: defines user-defined data types
+- `refs`: defines user-defined data types (yet to be implemented)

 **Note:** because this is under development, many things, including the format of the JSON file, are subject to change.

 ## Imposed Requirements
-- Simplicity is paramount.
-The generated code shall have a simple interface.
-- Should adapt to changing API specification and reflect changes to both the client and server with no overhead to the user.
-It is the nature of design to keep adjusting over and over again.
-- The solution shouldn't make anything harder to do (e.g., access control, error-handling, logging, or validation).
-Only easier.
+- The solution shall not make anything harder to do (e.g., access control, error-handling, logging, or validation).
+Only easier and simpler.
+- The solution shall adapt to changes in api specs. (see the `diff` tool)
-- The solution shall be customizable to users' needs.
+- The solution shall be customizable to users' needs. (client language, server language, maybe frameworks, ..etc)

 ## Extra